MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-pack-faq.md

 **How do I install Surface Hub 3 Pack?**

-- The replacement cartridge is designed to facilitate easy removal and replacement of your existing Surface Hub 2S cartridge.
-Check back for detailed installation instructions pending public availability.
+- The Surface Hub 3 Pack is designed for easy removal and replacement of the existing Surface Hub 2S cartridge.
+Using a philips screwdriver to unscrew the retaining bolt, you can then remove the Hub 2S cartridge and insert the new Surface Hub 3 Pack.
+Press power and the installation is complete.

 **Will the new cartridge extend the warranty on my Surface Hub 2S?**